wrapperband/Tame-Mossley-FloodRisk/README.md

 [Ref8] Homes were destroyed just downstream of Mossley in Stalybridge.

+[Ref12] Flood damage to school in Greenfield 2017

     Flood Mossley 26th December 2015 : Gauge reading of 295 cm